 Yesterday afternoon, when we had returned from our Santa encounter, the kids were out playing in the backyard, when I saw my son doing something he knew he was not supposed to do.
 I went out back and barely even had to put on my stern mommy face for him to burst into tears.
 I was glad he was showing remorse, but then through sobs he wailed out “Santa isn’t going to bring me any presents!”.

 He obviously knew enough about the old man to have heard the whole naughty and nice shtick.
-While I will admit I am not above bribing my children, there was an important teaching opportunity here I did not want to miss.
+While normally I am not above bribing my children, this time there was an important teaching opportunity I did not want to miss.

 Mommy: “So what is the consequence from Santa Claus when you are naughty?”